joostkremers/parsebib/README.md

 Resolving cross-references means that if an entry that has a `crossref` field, fields in the cross-referenced entry that are not already part of the cross-referencing entry are added to it.
 Both BibTeX's (rather simplistic) inheritance rule and BibLaTeX's more sophisticated inheritance schema are supported.
 It is also possible to specify a custom inheritance schema.

-Prettifying TeX markup involves replacing LaTeX commands for special characters with their Unicode representations (i.e., `\textdollar` is replaced with $, `\S` with §, etc.), removal of any remaining LaTeX commands and braces.
-Obligatory arguments of LaTeX commands are retained, and the arguments of `\textit` and friends are given text properties so that they display as italic, bold, etc. (provided a suitable font is used in Emacs).
+Prettifying TeX markup involves replacing LaTeX commands for special characters with their Unicode representations (i.e., `\textdollar` is replaced with $, `\S` with §, etc.), replacing LaTeX commands that have an obligatory argument with that argument (commands that have no obligatory argument, such as `\LaTeX`, are retained), removing optional arguments and removing braces.
+In addition, the arguments of `\textit` and friends are given text properties so that they display as italic, bold, etc. (provided a suitable font is used in Emacs).

 Expanding `@Strings` and resolving cross-references can also be done across files, if the result of parsing one file are passed as arguments when parsing the next file.
 Details are discussed below.